yesplease/docs/docs/feed-creator/css-selectors.md

 ### Difference between [x] and :nth-child(x) and :nth-of-type(x)

-Let's say we have the following HTML
+Let's say we have the following HTML.
+A simple `<div>` element with 5 child elements.

 ```html
 <div>